1. Introduction

 Please be aware that by default the update script will run database migrations

-This behavior can be changed by passing the -b
+This behavior can be changed by passing the -b option to the update script.

 5.2.2.
 Update MONARC when connected to a back office